shivangi-pingale/Diabetic-Retinopathy-Detection/README.md

 # Diabetic Retinopathy Detection using Transfer Learning (ResNet-18)

 This project implements an **AI-based system** to detect and classify **Diabetic Retinopathy (DR)** from retinal fundus images.
-It leverages **transfer learning with ResNet-18**, preprocessing, data augmentation, class imbalance handling, and **Grad-CAM** for model interpretability.

----

-## Introduction
 Diabetic Retinopathy is a diabetes complication that can cause blindness if not diagnosed early.
 Manual detection is time-consuming and error-prone.

 This project automates DR stage classification into five severity levels, supporting clinicians in early diagnosis.

----
+It leverages **transfer learning with ResNet-18**, preprocessing, data augmentation, class imbalance handling, and **Grad-CAM** for model interpretability.

 ## Project Structure